weberdc/find_hccs/README.md

 - `net_log_utils.py`: Utility functions that relate to network matters (separated to avoid dependencies, allowing some scripts to run within a cygwin environment).
 - `sort_csv_by_timestamp.py`: Sorts the rows in an IRA-formatted CSV by a timestamp in the 'timestamp' column.
 - `utils.py`: Utility functions used by the scripts.

+The `support` folder holds a number of scripts used for running the pipeline elements with a variety of parameters including window size, theta (for FSA\_V) and threshold parameters.

+## Example run-through